mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/busqueda/index.md

 Then, let's make it executable.

-Finally, let's abuse our `sudo` permissions to execute it as `root`:
+Finally, let's abuse our `sudo` permissions to execute our script as `root`:

 ```sh
 svc@busqueda:/tmp$ sudo "/usr/bin/python3" "/opt/scripts/system-checkup.py" "full-checkup"